torvalds/linux/Documentation/admin-guide/sysctl/kernel.rst

 powersave-nap (PPC only)
 ========================

-If set, Linux-PPC will use the 'nap' mode of powersaving, otherwise the 'doze' mode will be used.
+If set, GNU/Linux-PPC will use the 'nap' mode of powersaving, otherwise the 'doze' mode will be used.